Probabilistic simulation of mesoscopic "Schr\"odinger cat" states

 The high-dimensional multipartite state~\eqref{eq:GHZ-state} can be readily sampled using probabilistic random number generators together with the Q-function.

-These samples can be used to calculate required expectation values~(Fig.~\ref{fig:GHZ-violations}(a)).
+These samples can then be used to calculate required expectation values~(Fig.~\ref{fig:GHZ-violations}(a)).
 In the graph, the red dashed line is the minimum correlation required to demonstrate a Bell violation.
-Since the calculation is essentially a parallel one, we employed graphical processor unit (GPU) technology to calculate many samples in parallel, with a number of qubits ranging from $M=2$ to $M=60$.
+Since the calculation is essentially a parallel one, we employed graphical processor unit (GPU) technology to calculate many samples in parallel, with a number of qubits ranging from $N=2$ to $N=60$.
 This corresponds to measurement of a quintillion ($10^{18}$) distinct sixtieth order correlation functions.
-Bell violations were verified in all cases, while genuine multipartite violations of LHV requiring all $M$ observers to participate, with $F_{sample}/F_{QM}>1/\sqrt{2}$, were verified for $M<50$.
+Bell violations were verified in all cases, while genuine multipartite violations of LHV requiring all $N$ observers to participate, with $F_{sample}/F_{QM}>1/\sqrt{2}$, were verified for $N<50$.

 To understand the source of sampling errors, we investigated the scaling of errors with system-size for\emph{ single} measurements of a low-order spin correlation~(Fig.~\ref{fig:GHZ-violations}(b)), in addition to the exponentially large numbers of measurements in the expectation values $F$.
-As an example of low-order correlation we have chosen the total number of ``spin-ups'' $N=\langle\sum_{j=1}^{M}\left(\hat{\sigma}_{z}^{j}+1\right)/2\rangle$.
-Low-order correlations were easily calculated with decreasing\emph{ }sampling errors as $M$ increases.
-This explains why low order correlations could be efficiently sampled in previous work, for much larger Hilbert spaces than the ones studied here.
+As an example of low-order correlation we have chosen the total number of ``spin-ups'' $N_{\uparrow}=\langle\sum_{j=1}^{N}\left(\hat{\sigma}_{z}^{j}+1\right)/2\rangle$.
+Low-order correlations were easily calculated with decreasing\emph{ }sampling errors as $N$ increases.

-In contrast to this, high-order correlations showed exponentially increasing sampling error.
-The relative error in $F$ scales as $2^{M/3}$, so that the time taken at constant error scales as $2^{2M/3}$.
-Hence, probabilistic sampling scales more favorably than experiment, which would take time proportional to $2^{M}$ due to the use of exponentially many measurement settings.
+In contrast to this, high-order correlations showed an exponentially increasing sampling error.
+The relative error in $F$ scales as $2^{N/3}$, so that the time taken at constant error scales as $2^{2N/3}$.
+Hence, probabilistic sampling scales more favorably than experiment, which would take time proportional to $2^{N}$ due to the use of exponentially many measurement settings.
 Single high-order correlations might be faster, depending on experimental noise levels.